sara-es/murmur-mia-physionet2022/README.md

 **This is the submission selected for evaluation on the hidden test set.
 Overall this code achieved a weighted murmur score of 0.755, ranking 9/40, and an outcome score of 14228, ranking 28/39, on the test data.**

 This code is available for reuse and modification under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
-If you find any portion of it helpful, we ask that you please cite our accompanying paper: [Two-stage Classification for Detecting Murmurs from Phonocardiograms Using Deep and Expert Features]().
+If you find any portion of it helpful, we ask that you please cite our accompanying CinC paper: [Two-stage Classification for Detecting Murmurs from Phonocardiograms Using Deep and Expert Features](https://cinc.org/2022/Program/accepted/322_Preprint.pdf).

 > Summerton, S., Wood, D., Murphy, D., Redfern, O., Benatan, M., Kaisti, M., & Wong, D. C. (2022).
 Two-stage Classification for Detecting Murmurs from Phonocardiograms Using Deep and Expert Features.
 In 2022 Computing in Cardiology (CinC), volume 49.
 IEEE, 2023; 1–4.

+A standalone version of the adapted [Springer HSMM-based segmentation](https://ieeexplore.ieee.org/document/7234876/) code can be found [here](https://github.com/EchoStatements/Springer-Segmentation-Python).
+Please treat it as a part of this code and cite [our CinC paper](https://cinc.org/2022/Program/accepted/322_Preprint.pdf) if you find it useful.

 ## Model and hyperparameter description